ntxn/Node.js-Bootcamp/natours/README.md

   DATABASE=mongodb+srv://ngan:<PASSWORD>@cluster0-rjvfu.mongodb.net/natours?retryWrites=true&w=majority
   ```

-## Use MongoDB in the Node.js Application:
+## Use MongoDB in the Node.js Application

 We need to install a MongoDB driver for Node.js, for example `Mongoose`.
 It is a software that allows Node.js code to access and interact with a MongoDB db.